Geoff Heslop

 Geoff Heslop (born 3 June 1947 in Northumberland, England) is an English record producer and musician.

 Career

-After training as a recording engineer, Geoff turned to record production, producing albums for the Rubber Records label in Newcastle upon Tyne.

-He went on to set up the Black Crow Records label, the Coquetdale Music Publishing company (with Kathryn Tickell) and Redesdale Studios (with singer Dick Gaughan.
+After studying Fine Art and Design at Newcastle College of Art and Design, he trained as a recording engineer in Impulse Studios, Wallsend.
+He then turned to record production, producing albums for the Rubber Records label in Newcastle upon Tyne.
+He went on to set up the Black Crow Records label, the Coquetdale Music Publishing company (with Kathryn Tickell) and Redesdale Studios (with singer Dick Gaughan).

-In the 1990s he put together a 2nd publishing company with his songwriter wife Brenda Heslop named Ribbon Road Music and issued 5 albums.
+In the 1990s, he put together a second publishing company with his songwriter wife Brenda Heslop, Ribbon Road Music, and issued 14 albums.

-He now owns and runs Shipyard Studios with his daughter Jill and produces music by himself and others on their Shipyard label.